-Q# is an open-source, high-level, quantum programming language for expressing quantum algorithms.
-It is designed to be hardware agnostic, scale to the full range of quantum applications, and to optimize execution.
+Q# is an open-source, high-level, programming language for developing and running quantum algorithms.
+It’s part of the Quantum Development Kit (QDK) and it's designed to be hardware agnostic, scale to the full range of quantum applications, and to optimize execution.
 For more information on the Q# language development project, see the Q# and core libraries design repository on GitHub.

 Integration with quantum and classical computation

 Q# is a standalone language offering a high level of abstraction.
 There is no notion of a quantum state or a circuit; instead, Q# implements programs in terms of statements and expressions, much like classical programming languages.
 Distinct quantum capabilities, such as support for functors and control-flow constructs, facilitate expressing, for example, phase estimation and quantum chemistry algorithms.

 The Q# language supports the integration of rich classical and quantum computing.
 This allows clean expression of adaptive algorithms such as the random walk phase estimation operation that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.